syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ConditionalStyling.md

 ### Styling based on Content

-The appearance of the record rows in SfDataGrid can be customized conditionally based on the content by handling the [SfDataGrid.QueryRowStyle](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~QueryRowStyle_EV.html) event.
+The appearance of the record rows in SfDataGrid can be customized conditionally based on the content by handling the [SfDataGrid.QueryRowStyle](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~QueryRowStyle_EV.html) event.The following code shows how to apply the conditional styling for ObseravableCollection.

 {% tabs %}
 {% highlight c# %}